Trebacz/Glasshousestore/wp-content/plugins/social-media-buttons-toolbar/readme.txt

 Install "Social Media Follow Buttons Bar" just as you would any other WordPress Plugin.

-Automatically via WordPress Admin Panel:
+Automatically via WordPress Admin Area:

 1. Log into Admin Panel of your WordPress website.
 2. Go to "`Plugins`" -> "`Add New`".